jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 In Listing~\ref{code:lowcal_record}, we make two variables before the loop starts.  `lowitem` keeps track of the name of the lowest calorie item and `lowcal` keeps track of how many calories it was.
-Then, inside the loop, we check each item to see if its calorie count is lower than what we’ve seen so far in the file.
-Once the loop is finished and we’ve examined all items, we print our findings.
+Then, inside the loop, we check each item to see if its calorie count is lower than what we've seen so far in the file.
+Once the loop is finished and we've examined all items, we print our findings.

 Storing related values on separate lines is not uncommon, though real-world data is often stored differently.
 It is very common to find data stored in files using the comma-separated values (CSV) format.
-Let’s explore how to read CSV files.
-To do this, let’s make yet another new file and name it `menu.csv` (note the `.csv` file extension).
+Let's explore how to read CSV files.
+To do this, let's make yet another new file and name it `menu.csv` (note the `.csv` file extension).
 The contents of this file should appear as follows.

 ```console